By Canada specialist Emily

 The easiest way to reach Churchill is via a two-hour flight from Winnipeg, where you usually spend a night either side of your tour.
 At a hosted dinner in Winnipeg, you can meet your guides and fellow guests and go through arrangements for the week ahead.

-A safety note on seeing polar bears
+A safety note on seeing polar bears on foot

 In Churchill itself, people are on high alert and it soon becomes common knowledge if a bear has wandered onto the streets.
 It’s always best to check with your guides, lodge staff and local residents if you want to walk around town unaccompanied.